 For investors, equity crowdfunding is a great way for anyone over 18 years to back the companies they believe in, with the opportunity to get in early while the company is in a growth phase.
 Investing is accessible starting from around $50 and, like other investments, there’s the potential to receive a return.

 For companies, equity crowdfunding is an alternative route to raising capital for growth.

-In many cases, the first crowd they invite on the journey is existing customers as who better to invest than those who already believe in you.
+In many cases, the first crowd they invite on the journey is existing customers, as who better to invest than those who already believe in your business.
 It's also a way of saying thank you to these customers and giving them the opportunity to profit from any success.

 For investors, it's free to invest.

-For companies, once the EOI campaign is complete and you decide to progress, there is an upfront fee which starts at $2,500.
-This is to cover all the support we offer to get a campaign up and running including help with marketing and creation of the offer document.
-We then charge a commission of the total funds raised starting at 4%.
-There are no other hidden or ongoing costs.
+For companies, once the EOI campaign is complete and you decide to progress, there is an upfront fee which starts at $5,000.
+This is to cover all the support we offer to get a campaign up and running including help with marketing and the creation of the offer document.
+We then charge a commission of the total funds raised starting at 6%.

 Equitise conducts all sorts of raises for unlisted companies from seed to IPO.
 The three most common offers we undertake are:

 1. Retail equity crowdfunds: open to all residents over 18 years and overseas accredited investors, an equity crowdfund is where you back early-stage companies in exchange for equity in that business.

 2. Wholesale offers: a capital raise for an unlisted company only available to sophisticated and wholesale investors.

 3. Initial Public Offering (IPO): An IPO, or ‘float’, is when a private company is raising capital to list on the stock exchange.
 These companies are usually past the startup stage and have had solid traction.
 When the company lists, your investment will be liquid, meaning you'll be able to sell your shares.